guanshaoheng/PretextView/README.md

 Enter scaffolding mode with the 's' key.
 - Use the GUI to see a list of scaffolds.

-## Select sort area model (`K`)
+## Select sort area mode (`F`)

-After click `YaHS sort` button in the main UI, it will defaultly run sort globally.
-If enter the the `select sort area mode`(by pressing `K`), it can sort only the selected area with pressing `Space` after selecting at least 3 contigs.
+After click `Auto Sort` button in the main UI, it will defaultly run sort globally.
+If enter the the `select sort area mode`(by pressing `F`), it can sort only the selected area with pressing `Space` after selecting at least 2 contigs.

-Enter the select sort area mode by pressing `K`.
+Enter the select sort area mode by pressing `F`.
 - `Left mouse click`: select / un-select area for sorting.
 - `S`: clear all the select area.
 - `Space`: call `YaHS sort` to sort the select area **(NOTE: only work if select at least 3 fragments)**.